aweary/blog/content/blog/error-driven-development-react/index.md

 #### Performance Penalty

-Error boundaries also come with some inherent overhead, so overusing them can negatively hurt the performance of your application.
+Error boundaries also come with some inherent overhead, so overusing them can negatively affect performance.
 This should only be a problem if you use them _everywhere_, so don't let this scare you away from using them all together.</div>

 </div>